Marlo-Ong/sketchscape-vr/README.md

 - Tap the **primary trigger** on either controller to click and navigate any in-game UI.
 - Point and hold the **primary trigger** on either controller at the canvas to draw.
 - Point and hold the **secondary trigger** on either controller to grab and move any interactible object, including the canvas.
+- Tap the **left menu button** to open up the in-game UI menu.

 ## Authors
-This project was made by Team 10 as a part of the CS/PSY 484: Virtual Reality class at the University of Nevada, Reno.
+This project was made by Team 10 as a part of the CS/PSY 484: Virtual Reality class at the University of Nevada, Reno:
 - Kairie Lamayo (Dept. of Neuroscience)
 - Marlo Ongkingco (Dept. of Computer Science & Engineering)
 - Ploy Wandeevong (Dept. of Computer Science & Engineering)